segmentio/segment-docs/CONTRIBUTING.md

 ### Frontmatter

-Each Markdown file in the docs can have "frontmatter" associated with it at the top of the file.
-These are considered by Jekyll to be "properties" of a page, generally control how the HTML page is built or rendered.
+Each Markdown file in the docs can have frontmatter associated with it at the top of the file.
+These are considered by Jekyll to be properties of a page that generally control how the HTML page is built or rendered.

 Frontmatter in a file will look something like this: